 However, Wrightsoft seems to incorporate all of the ACTUAL expanded manufacturer data (not just AHRI) into their process.
 It is very complex, and the process well observed to be sure that the results are accurate.
 In that case, you do NOT need OTC.
 (Unless they import some corrupt data, oops!)
 They also are using a cloud based tool on some brands, which uses formulas to generate results like OTC, but which often do not match their PDF imported data.

-However at OTC, we will not ASSUME or assure you, that any other program you have IS doing this selection properly either!
+However at OTC, we will not ASSUME or assure you, that any other program you have IS even doing this selection properly either!

 "Let the buyer beware"